Michael Vang: Portland Timbers 2

 On 2 March 2023, Vang signed with Portland Timbers 2 of MLS Next Pro, the reserve side of the Portland Timbers.
-He make his debut on 10 April in a match against Colorado Rapids 2.
+He made his debut on 10 April in a match against Colorado Rapids 2.

 Miami FC

 In January 2024, Vang joined USL Championship club Miami FC, making his debut in a 1–0 loss to Sacramento Republic on 17 March.

 International career

 Vang was called up to the Laos national team in March 2023 for their upcoming international friendly in March.
-He make his debut for Laos in a 2–0 defeat to Nepal on 22 March.
+He made his debut for Laos in a 2–0 defeat to Nepal on 22 March.

 Personal life

 Vang was born to a Hmong family originally hailing from Laos, making him eligible to represent the country at international level.
 He is the first Hmong to play professional soccer in the United States.